 Surrounded by wheat fields and ranch lands, agreeable Perryton (pop.
-8,211) sits seven miles south of the Oklahoma border.
+8,802) sits seven miles south of the Oklahoma border.
 The town was formed in 1919 when the Santa Fe Railroad came through; people in nearby towns simply picked up their stuff—buildings included—and shifted them here.
-Ochilton, eight miles south off US-83/Hwy-70, was one such town, before some 600 people moved the whole infrastructure.
-If you ignore the industrial oil-industry litter on the outskirts, Perryton is not bad-looking, with spacious, tree-lined streets.
+Ochilton, eight miles south, off US-83/Hwy-70, was one such town, before some 600 people moved all the infrastructure.
+If you ignore the industrial oil-industry litter on the outskirts, Perryton is not bad looking, with spacious tree-lined streets.
 The self-styled “Wheatheart of the Nation,” Perryton is also the hometown of Mike Hargrove, 1974 American League Rookie of the Year and later manager of the Cleveland Indians and Seattle Mariners.